jupemara/spreadsheet-sql/README.md

 To understand how to use google authentication with nodejs library, please see [googleapis/google-auth-library-nodejs](https://github.com/googleapis/google-auth-library-nodejs#impersonated-credentials-client).

-Declaring Columns Like RDB
+Defining Columns Like RDB
 ----

-This module assumes first row as headers.
+This module assumes the first row as headers.
-So you have to create following structure on spreadsheet.
+You have to create a following structure on spreadsheet.

 | username | last_name | first_name |
 | ---- | ---- | ---- |